Getting Started as a Light User

 For more information on commenting, see Commenting in Workspaces and Versions

-You have the ability to export parts, Assemblies and Drawings to a number of different file formats, which allows you to, for example, easily create the STEP files that your supplier needs to make your parts.
+You can export parts, Assemblies and Drawings to a number of different file formats, which allows you to, for example, easily create the STEP files that your supplier needs to make your parts.
 If you have permission to export data, right-click on a part in the Parts list or graphics area of a Part Studio, an Assembly tab or a Drawing tab and select Export from the context menu (shown in first example below).
 An Export dialog will appear (second image below):

 For more information on exporting data and supported file formats, see Exporting Files